The vertical structure of debris discs and the role of disc gravity: A primer using a simplified model: Analytical Treatment: Secular Laplace-Lagrange Theory

 For analytical purposes, it is also useful to consider the continuum limit of Equation (\ref{eq:Adp}), i.e., as $N \rightarrow \infty$.
 In that limit, $A_{d,p}$ takes the following form (see Appendix \ref{sec:app_A}):

-where the numerical estimate is obtained for the fiducial disk model ($p=3/2$, $\delta = 5$), assuming $a_p/a\inn = 2/3$ so that $\phi_1^c \approx 1.85$ (more on this below).
+where the numerical estimate is obtained for the fiducial disk model ($p=3/2$, $\delta = 5$), assuming $a_p/a\inn = 2/3$ so that $\phi_1^c \approx 1.85$.
+Here, $\phi_1^c$ is a dimensionless factor of order unity accounting for the contributions of planetesimals close to the planetary orbit (more on this below and in App. \ref{sec:app_A}).
 A similar expression can also be derived for the summation involving the $\delta B_{j,p}$ term in Equation (\ref{eq:R_disc_planet}), provided that certain assumptions are made about $I_j$ and $\Delta \Omega \equiv \Omega_j - \Omega_p$, which may or may not depend on $a_j$.
 Such a calculation is presented in Appendix \ref{sec:app_A}; however, as this paper neglects the disk's non-axisymmetric torque, we do not elaborate further on its behavior.

 Finally, we note that apart from the minus sign, $A_{d,p}$ of Equation (\ref{eq:Adp_Bdp_approx}) has the exact same expression as the planetary free \textit{apsidal} precession rate due to an external disk \citep[][]{Paper1}.\footnote{This is because the disk's potential acting on the planet resembles that of an external planet, which, to lowest order, induces \textit{free} precession rates in apsidal angles and ascending nodes in opposite directions \citep{mur99}.
 This also explains the change of sign noted in Section \ref{sec:Rpj-sec} for $A_p$ (Eq. \ref{eq:A_planet}).} Therefore, the coefficient $\phi_1^c$ in Equation (\ref{eq:Adp_Bdp_approx}) is the same dimensionless factor -- which is of order unity -- as given by Equation (A7) in \citet{Paper1}, originally obtained for a coplanar, eccentric disk.
 For completeness, we note that $\phi_1^c$ is an increasing function of $a_p/a\inn$ that also depends on $p$ and $\delta$, although very weakly.
 Indeed, regardless of ($p, \delta$), one has $\phi_1^c \approx 1$ for $a_p/a\inn \ll 1$, and $\phi_1^c \sim 10$ for $a_p \sim a\inn$; see Eq. (\ref{eq:phi2_c_app}) and \citet[][Fig. {13(A)}]{Paper1}.